bestia-dev/GuitaraokeLeader/README.md

 ## Local network

-This server will work only on a local network like 192.168.x.y.
-My local network (wi-fi) is the hotspot from my smartphone.
-I have my Lenovo Win10+WSL2 notebook and a lenovo tablet connected.
+This server will work only on a local network like `192.168.x.y`.
+My personal local network wi-fi uses hotspot from my smartphone.
+But it couls be any wi-fi hotspot.
+I have my Lenovo Win10+WSL2 notebook and a lenovo tablet connected to my wifi local network.
-It is possible to open the html file on one ip address and use the WebSocket on another ip address.
-This makes developing the html app faster: there is no need to publish the server to my android device only because the html has changed.
-But in the release version both server will be on the same ip address.
-Just to mention a strange behavior when the hotspot smartphone has no mobile-internet connection, it cannot see the local network.
+Just to mention a curious behavior when the smartphones hotspot has no mobile-internet connection, it cannot see the local network.
 All other connected devices work just fine with the local network wi-fi.

 ## Guitaraoke Client

 The client project is inside the server project in  `GuitaraokeServer\app\src\main\assets\guitaraoke_client\`.
 I can use VisualStudioCode to edit this, because I like it more than the android studio for html/css/javascript.
-The `assets` folder is distributed with the server installation.
+This `assets` folder is distributed with the server installation.

 ## icons online